InventionConventionSpinOff/Spinoff/README.md

 ### Long Term (1-2 Years)
 -  Expand to other sports (basketball, football, volleyball)
--  Partnership with youth sports leagues
 -  Coach dashboard for team management
--  Machine learning for technique analysis
 -  Open-source platform for sports IoT